 Usually, after a busy day like that, you feel tired naturally.
 We, humans, try to put our best form forward and ensure that our guests feel at home and welcome.
-We even hide all signs of tiredness but it can actually come in handy.
+We even hide all signs of tiredness but it can come in handy.

-Show off those signs of being tired like slouching, yawning, briefly closing your eyes when they notice.
+Show off those signs of being tired like slouching, yawning, and briefly closing your eyes when they notice.